Below are the details for 2019. We'll update this page with information for Christmas 2020 when it's announced, so keep checking back.

 In addition to the two mentioned above, there are dozens of other Christmas markets and fairs to visit in London, and many of them are free admission (although again, you will of course have to part with your pennies if something tempts you).

-Top of the list is Southbank Centre's Winter Market (9 November-27 December), a cute collection of wooden chalets decked in sparkling lights, right next to the river.
-Head further east along the Christmas by the River (29 November-2 January), a Christmas market next to City Hall, with a backdrop of Tower Bridge.
+Top of the list is Southbank Centre's Winter Market (8 November 2019-5 January 2020), a cute collection of wooden chalets decked in sparkling lights, right next to the river.
+Head further east along the Christmas by the River (26 November 2019-5 January 2020), a Christmas market next to City Hall, with a backdrop of Tower Bridge.
 Lovely.

 Wander round the department stores

 London's department stores are some of the most festive places in the capital.
 Well, they should be, they start cranking up the Christmas in August.
-The big four to hit up for Christmas are Harrods, Selfridges, Fortnum & Mason and Liberty — we always find Harvey Nicks a bit underwhelming at Christmas.
+The big four to hit up for Christmas are Harrods, Selfridges, Fortnum & Mason and Liberty.

 It depends what you're looking for in a festive day out.
 Fortnum & Mason always sticks to a very traditional Christmas — think red and gold decorations, and an exquisitely decorated staircase.
 The Liberty Christmas department is a quaint affair, with hundred upon hundreds of baubles and decorations up in the rafters of the gorgeous wooden building.